Hey, Rube!

-The origin of the expression can be traced to 1848 when a member of Dan Rice's troupe was attacked at a New Orleans dance house.
+The origin of the expression can possibly be traced to 1848 when a member of Dan Rice's troupe was attacked at a New Orleans dance house.
 That man yelled to his friend, named "Reuben", who rushed to his aid.
 Another potential explanation is that the name "Rube" is a slang term for country folk (e.g., "Rustic Reubens"), usually shortened to "rubes".

 The Oxford English Dictionary's first entry for "Hey, Rube!" is from 1882, in the Chicago Times (3 Dec.
 Suppl.
 12/4): "A canvasman watching a tent is just like a man watching his home.
 He'll fight in a minute if the outsider cuts the canvas, and if a crowd comes to quarrel he will yell, ‘Hey Rube!’
 That's the circus rallying cry, and look out for war when you hear it."

 The term is still known and used today in circuses, but usually as an allusion to the "glory days" when circuses were rowdy affairs, rather than in actual fights.